 Eurostar HVAC Fan Noise Control – no space, no spare capacity, no problem…

 As the fan noise reduction modifications reduced the noise at source, they simultaneously treated the intake, exhaust and break-out noise through the fan casing.
-Conventional techniques would not only have required separate silencers for each of these 3 transmission paths, but would also have had a substantial impact on the HVAC system performance.
-In addition, the source control modifications will last the lifetime of the unit without maintenance or cleaning and with no degradation in acoustic or aerodynamic performance.
-Despite the remarkably high acoustic performance with a 24dB reduction in tonal content and an overall noise reduction of 8dB(A), the flow was only reduced by a very acceptable 4.7%.
+Conventionally you would have needed separate attenuators for each transmission path that would have had a catastrophic effect on HVAC system performance.
+The fan modifications will last the lifetime of the unit without maintenance, cleaning or degradation of acoustic or aerodynamic performance.
+Despite the remarkably high 24dB reduction in tonal content and an overall noise reduction of 8dB(A), the flow was reduced by only 4.7%.
 This engineering approach is widely applicable to other HVAC plant where it can be used to reduce costs and improve system efficiency.